holidayextras/praetorian/README.md

 #### Object

-Type `object` needs a JSON key of "properties".
+Type `object` needs a JSON key of `properties`.
 Inside an `object` you can pass more basic or complex types as required.
-As with basic types, `object` can have a "required" JSON key.
+As with basic types, `object` can have a `required` JSON key.

-_Note: unlike with `array`, when passing JSON data as an `object` type, the "properties" structure can only be included once._
+_Note: unlike with `array`, when passing JSON data as type `object`, the `properties` structure can only be included once._

 ```sh
 {